opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

 <br/><br/>

 1. **Record the Bottom Camera Exposure Value**
-    * OpenPnP may not retain camera settings after restart **Record and save your exposure value** by saving them in a text file or writing them down.
+    * OpenPnP may not retain your camera exposure settings after restart. **Record and save your exposure value** by saving them in a text file or writing them down.
     * This means every time you boot up OpenPnP you'll have to:
         * Toggle **Auto Exposure** `on`, then `off`.
 (This puts your camera into manual exposure mode)
         * **Type your recorded exposure value into the exposure field beside the slider**.